 Intelligent customizable templates in communication compliance allow you to apply machine learning to intelligently detect communication violations in your organization.

 - Customizable pre-configured templates: New policy templates help address the most common communications risks.
-Initial policy creation and follow-on updating are now quicker with pre-defined anti-harassment and offensive language, sensitive information, and regulatory compliance templates.
+Initial policy creation and follow-on updating are now quicker with pre-defined anti-harassment and offensive language, sensitive information, conflict of interest, and regulatory compliance templates.

 - New machine learning support: Built-in threat, harassment, profanity, and image classifiers help reduce false positives in scanned messages, saving reviewers time during the investigation and remediation process.

 - Improved condition builder: Configuring policy conditions is now streamlined into a single, integrated experience in the policy wizard, reducing confusion in how conditions are applied for policies.

 Built-in remediation workflows allow you to quickly identify and take action on messages with policy matches in your organization.
 The following new features increase efficiency for investigation and remediation activities: